Azure-Samples/azureai-samples/CONTRIBUTING.md

 `pre-commit` will run automatically when you commit changes, but you can also manually run it using `pre-commit run --all-files`.

+##### Write your contribution

+If you are writing/updating a sample, please follow this guidance on how the samples should be structured:

+* Please create a **separate** directory for each authored sample.
+Each directory should contain:
-* Add a descriptive [README] in the root folder of your sample following the [README template](https://github.com/Azure-Samples/azureai-samples/blob/main/notebooks/README-template.ipynb).
-If you're adding a Python sample, please ensure it follows the [Jupyter notebook template](https://github.com/Azure-Samples/azureai-samples/blob/main/notebooks/template.ipynb).
+    * A descriptive README in the root folder of your sample following the [README template].
+    * Your sample
+      * If you're adding a Python sample, please follow the [Jupyter Notebook template].
+    * Any other supporting files for your sample (datasets, scripts, etc...).
+Samples should ideally only depend on files within their directory.

 * Commit your changes using a descriptive commit message
 * Push your fork to GitHub
 * In GitHub, create a pull request and review the PR checklist.